EricYufengWu/q8bot/README.md

 # Q8bot Quadruped

-**03/03/2025 Update: Q8bot is now officially a research project at the [UCLA Robotics and Mechanisms Lab (RoMeLa)](https://www.romela.org/).
+**03/03/2025 Update: Q8bot is now a research project at the [UCLA Robotics and Mechanisms Lab (RoMeLa)](https://www.romela.org/).
 The open-source nature of this project remains unchanged.
 We are working on an improved version of this platform and will potentially release it under a different name.
 Stay tuned!**

 [![Q8bot](documentation_public/Q8bot_RoMeLa.jpg)](https://www.romela.org/)

+## Featured Media & Demos

+Q8bot was recently featured in a [tour video](https://youtu.be/FAo-BCnxW9A?si=LB-HlDlHGtaq-xd7&t=1208) by UnrealScience, a famous Korean science Youtube channel.

+[This video]() demonstrates the latest capabilities of the robot, made possibly by ongoing improvements in software control and mechanical design. (link coming soon!).

+See the robot in action on [YouTube](https://youtu.be/YJDc1xAhaOI)!

+## Overview

 Q8bot is a miniature quadruped robot with the size and weight comparable to a modern smartphone.
 This robot is capable of dynamic movements like walking, trotting, bounding, jumping, and more.
 It also has NO WIRES AND CABLES - everything is directly plugged into the center PCB, greatly reducing complexity, weight, and cost.
 The current BOM, without optimization, starts below $300.

-See the robot in action on [YouTube](https://youtu.be/YJDc1xAhaOI)!

 <p align="center">
   <img src="documentation_public/Q8bot_Rev2_Hero.jpeg" alt="Image 1" width="49%">